AnandaMuhuri/Netflix-Data-Analysis-Project-Using-SQL/README.md

 <br>
 3. Run the SQL queries provided in the repository to perform the analysis.

+## Business Problems Solved

+This project addresses 15 key business problems related to Netflix's content library.
+Below are the problems and the corresponding SQL queries used to solve them: <br>
+    1. Count the number of Movies vs TV Shows <br>
+    2. Find the most common rating for movies and TV shows <br>
+    3. List all movies released in a specific year (e.g., 2020) <br>
+    4. Find the top 5 countries with the most content on Netflix <br>
+    5. Identify the longest movie <br>
+    6. Find content added in the last 5 years <br>
+    7. Find all the movies/TV shows by director 'Rajiv Chilaka'! <br>
+    8. List all TV shows with more than 5 seasons <br>
+    9. Count the number of content items in each genre <br>
+    10. Find each year and the average number of content released in India on netflix. return top 5 years with the highest average content release! <br>
+    11. List all movies that are documentaries <br>
+    12. Find all content without a director <br>
+    13. Find how many movies actor 'Salman Khan' appeared in the last 10 years! <br>
+    14. Find the top 10 actors who have appeared in the highest number of movies produced in India. <br>
+    15. Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
+Label content containing these keywords as 'Bad' and all other content as 'Good'.
+Count how many items fall into each category.

 ## Insights

 - Netflix has significantly increased the number of original shows and movies over recent years.